Mistralys/application-utils/README.md

     - URLFinder: Allows detecting URLs in a string.
     - WordWrapper: Intelligently wrap text to a specific length.
 * CSVHelper: read and generate CSV files.
+* Highlighter: Syntax highlighting using GeSHi, as well as some custom variants.
 * JSHelper: generate JavaScript statements from PHP with automatic PHP > JS conversion of variables.
 * [FileHelper](https://github.com/Mistralys/application-utils/wiki/FileHelper): file system utility methods and file finder.
     - FileFinder: Fetching file lists by filters, recursive or not.